 FPV antenna is the deciding factor that determines the range and signal strength of your FPV system.
 This guide will explain the basics of 5.8Ghz antennas used on mini quad VTX and VRX, and hopefully it will help you choose the best FPV antenna.

-We also featured 5 of the most popular FPV antennas which were recommended by the multirotor community at the end of the article.
+At the end of this article, we featured 5 of the most popular FPV antennas which were recommended by the multirotor community.

 To learn more, make sure to check out our complete guide to FPV system.

 - Antenna Polarization – Linear or Circular

 - Types of FPV Antenna

 - Best FPV Antennas for Mini Quad

 What is FPV Antenna